sbchapin/quickstart-scala-sbt-native-image.g8/README.md

 Execute the preceding `sbt` command wherever you want to start a new scala-sbt project.  **It will create a new folder in your active directory.**

-It will ask you four questions:
+It will ask you three questions:

 - `name` - _will be formatted to the correct type in necessary places (META-INF, packages, README...)_
 - `organization` - _must be in the reverse-namespace format._